What is the FIFO Method and How Can it Be Used?

 But no matter what you sell, keeping track of inventory value over time is essential.
 So how should a brand keep track of fluctuating inventory value over time?

-To ensure accurate inventory records, one of the most common methods is FIFO (first-in, first-out), which assumes the oldest inventory was sold first and the value is calculated accordingly.
+To ensure accurate inventory records, one of the most common inventory valuation methods is FIFO (first-in, first-out), which assumes the oldest inventory items were sold first and the value is calculated accordingly.

 What is the FIFO method?

-FIFO stands for first in, first out, an easy-to-understand inventory valuation method that assumes that the first goods purchased or produced are sold first.
-In theory, this means the oldest inventory gets shipped out to customers before newer inventory.
+FIFO stands for “first in, first out”, which is an inventory valuation method that assumes that a business always sells the first goods they purchased or produced first.
+This means that the business’s oldest inventory gets shipped out to customers before newer inventory.

-To calculate the value of ending inventory, the cost of goods sold (COGS) of the oldest inventory is used to determine the value of ending inventory, despite any recent changes in costs.
+To calculate the value of ending inventory, a brand uses the cost of goods sold (COGS) of the oldest inventory, despite any recent changes in costs.

 How the FIFO inventory valuation method works

-Since ecommerce inventory is considered an asset, you are responsible for calculating COGS at the end of the accounting period or fiscal year.
-Ending inventory value impacts your balance sheets and inventory write-offs.
+Since ecommerce inventory is considered an asset and impacts your balance sheet, you are responsible for calculating COGS at the end of the accounting period or fiscal year, your COGS for the year tends to be smaller.

-Due to inflation, the more recent inventory typically costs more than older inventory.
-With the FIFO method, since the lower value of goods are sold first, the ending inventory tends to be worth a greater value.
+Due to inflation over time, inventory acquired more recently typically costs more than older inventory.
+With the FIFO method, since the older goods of lower value are sold first, the ending inventory tends to be worth a greater value.

 Additionally, any inventory left over at the end of the financial year does not affect cost of goods sold (COGS).